 You Can Find ‘One Square Inch of Silence’ in this Olympic National Park Rainforest

 Amid the Hoh Rainforest’s carpet of sword ferns and Jurassic-scale big leaf maples, acoustic ecologist Gordon Hempton created the One Square Inch of Silence project at precisely N48.12885°, W 123.68234° and 303 feet above sea level.
-Much like a dark sky park offers humans and animals respite from light pollution, the One Square Inch project is designed to combat the intrusion from what Hempton’s team called “human noise intrusions.”
+Much like a dark sky park offers humans and animals respite from light pollution, the One Square Inch project is designed to combat what Hempton’s team calls “human noise intrusions.”

 That includes noise pollution from aircraft, motor vehicles, electrical grids, appliances, air conditioners, and other trappings of modern life.
 “It is our birthright to listen, quietly and undisturbed, to the natural environment and take whatever meanings we may from it,” writes Hempton for the One Square Inch website.
 “By listening to natural silence, we feel connected to the land, to our evolutionary past, and to ourselves.”

 The idea of protecting just one square inch of this Olympic National Park rainforest is that the lack of noise will radiate outward from one tiny corner, the same way the sound of an airplane radiates from miles away.
 That means that in the Hoh Rainforest the sounds you hear, more than most places on earth, will be only organic.
 If you stand still and quiet, you’ll be listening to the bugling of Roosevelt elk, the gurgling of the Hoh and Bogachiel Rivers, the prattling of red-breasted sapsuckers and the call of northern pygmy owls, and your own heartbeat.

 Where to Find Camping in the Hoh Rainforest